Tarzan9192/SWCH-Lab/README.md

 * Work in a team environment using SCRUM agile methodology, and version control using GitHub.

 #### Please read the [Wiki](https://github.com/swchllc/lab/wiki) for Conding Convention and Dev Tools
+* please, let us know if you think of more useful information we should include in the wiki page